 Consumer price index

-Over the past five years to June 2022, the Darwin CPI has grown modestly averaging 2.0%, below the national average growth of 2.2%.
-In the 10 years prior to the slow growth, the Darwin CPI grew by an average of 2.3%, lower than the national average growth of 2.4% over the same period.
+Over the five years to December 2019, the Darwin CPI grew modestly averaging 0.5% per year, below the national average growth of 1.7%.
+More recently, over the three years to June 2024, the Darwin CPI has grown at an average rate of 5.3% per year, slightly above the national average growth of 5.2%.

-- Darwin CPI increased by 2.1%, the equal highest increase of the capital cities, tied with Brisbane and Adelaide.
+- Darwin CPI increased by 0.1%, the fourth lowest result of the capital cities.

-- Darwin CPI increased by 6.0% in the year to 2021-22 (Chart 1), the equal highest increase of all capital cities, tied with Perth, which otherwise ranged from an increase of 3.9% in Sydney to 5.4% in Brisbane.
+- Darwin CPI increased by 2.2% in over the year (Chart 1), the third lowest result of the capital cities, which ranged from an increase of 0.7% in Hobart to 3.8% in Perth.

 Wage price index

-- Nationally, the WPI grew by 2.2% over the same period, with public sector wage growth (up by 1.8%) below the private sector (up by 2.2%).
+- Nationally, the WPI grew by 3.5% over the same period, with private sector wage growth (up by 3.5%) below the public sector (up by 3.7%).

 Based on the 2016 Census data: